yshikalenko/PDFFlow/BankAccountStatement article markdown.md

 # Purpose
 The example shows how to create a “Bank Account Statement”, that is a complex multi-page document.
 See Fig. 1, Fig. 2, Fig. 3 and Fig. 4.

-Below in brackets are the names of the blocks highlighted in the figures with brown rectangles.
+Below in brackets are the names of the blocks highlighted in the figures with blue rectangles.

 The first or front page consists of
 * Title with bank name;